euroargodev/argopy/docs/contributing.rst

 Bug reports and enhancement requests
 ====================================

-Bug reports are an important part of making *argopy* more stable.
+Bug reports are an important part of making **Argopy** more stable.
 Having a complete bug report will allow others to reproduce the bug and provide insight into fixing.
 See `this stackoverflow article <https://stackoverflow.com/help/mcve>`_ for tips on writing a good bug report.